 Madonna has combined spirituality and erotica in many of her works.
-But the music video for her legendary hit single 'Like A Prayer' was outrageous and universally banned.
+But the music video for her legendary hit single Like A Prayer was outrageous and universally banned.
 The Pope himself spoke against it - he also forbade Madonna to enter the Vatican and called a boycott of Madonna's music.
-But this only generated interest, and finally made 'Like A Prayer' one of the best selling single of all time.
-Today the music video is regarded as the second greatest music video of history, behind Michael Jackson's 'Thriller'.
+But this only generated interest and finally made Like A Prayer one of the best-selling singles of all time.
+Today the music video is regarded as the second greatest music video in history, behind Michael Jackson's Thriller.

 Sexually explicit and bordering on porn, this video was banned by MTV and most other music stations.
-But Madonna 'justified' the video.
+But Madonna justified the video.
 Today, the video is considered one of the greatest music videos of all time.

-Utterly amazing artistic video but so controversial I love what madonna can do
+Utterly amazing artistic video but so controversial.
+I love what Madonna can do.

-After it was banned by the ALA, Madonna wrote another one which is aimed towards preschoolers entitled "The English Roses" because "English Roses" is a childrens picture book similar to "Tea Time with Sophia Grace & Rosie" and "Show Time with Sophia Grace & Rosie" by Sophia Grace Brownlee & Rosie McClelland.
+After it was banned by the ALA, Madonna wrote another one, which is aimed towards preschoolers, entitled "The English Roses" because "English Roses" is a children's picture book similar to "Tea Time with Sophia Grace & Rosie" and "Show Time with Sophia Grace & Rosie" by Sophia Grace Brownlee & Rosie McClelland.

 This was a case of everybody wanting to judge the performance without even seeing or understanding it.
 If you watch this complete performance, you would actually see that her message is in line with the message of Jesus.
 This was an outcry to help the children in Malawi.
 Yes, she used a strong symbol in order to get attention, but it was not meant in an offensive way.
 She was using the symbol of Jesus dying on the cross for our sins.
 It symbolized the fact that these children are dying while we might be in a position to help them.
-At the end of the performance, she comes off of the cross and removes the crown of thorns in an effort to say that it isn't too late and we can make a difference.
+At the end of the performance, she comes off the cross and removes the crown of thorns in an effort to say that it isn't too late, and we can make a difference.
 Incredibly powerful performance.

-Madonna sang her classic hit 'Live To Tell' while hanging from a cross - something that caused religious outcry.
-But the Confessions Tour remains the second-highest grossing tour by a female artist - beaten by only Madonna's next tour - the Sweet & Sticky Tour.
+Madonna sang her classic hit Live to Tell while hanging from a cross - something that caused religious outcry.
+But the Confessions Tour remains the second-highest-grossing tour by a female artist - beaten by only Madonna's next tour - the Sweet & Sticky Tour.

 I love this movie!

-The atmosphere was tense and tentative - the US had just waged the war against terrorism - and Madonna released the music video for her song 'American Life'.
-In it she openly disagreed with her country, stating that further war on the Middle-East was futile and would lead only to further death and destruction.
+The atmosphere was tense and tentative - the US had just waged the war against terrorism - and Madonna released the music video for her song American Life.
+In it, she openly disagreed with her country, stating that further war on the Middle East was futile and would lead only to further death and destruction.
 Americans branded her as anti-America.
-She publicly declared that she was 'neither pro-Iraq nor anti-America, but only pro-peace' and would continue to be a revolutionary in her own small way.
+She publicly declared that she was neither pro-Iraq nor anti-America, but only pro-peace, and would continue to be a revolutionary in her own small way.
 Sadly, this resulted in a great drop in her popularity in America - her later albums sold very few copies there, though they deserved multi-multi-platinum status.
 But years later, Obama would cease the war against Iraq.

-For a while I thought that this music video would bring the end of Madonna.
-But no - she came back with Confessions On A Dancefloor and yet again succeeded!
+For a while, I thought that this music video would bring the end of Madonna.
+But no - she came back with Confessions on a Dance Floor and yet again succeeded!
 There's nothing that can stop the Material Girl, people.

-Nude pictures of Madonna from the 1970's, printed when she became famous in 1985.
-Madonna responded by saying "I am not ashamed".
+Nude pictures of Madonna from the 1970s, printed when she became famous in 1985.
+Madonna responded by saying "I am not ashamed."

 This movie came around the time of "Erotica" and added to the controversy that Madonna had already been receiving.
 The movie portrays vivid sex scenes in which Madonna and her partner partake in a sadomasochistic relationship.

-This song was a global hit, and a favorite among the youth, but older people thought it glorified premarital sex and teenage pregnancy, but Madonna said she only meant to speak against abortions.
+This song was a global hit and a favorite among the youth, but older people thought it glorified premarital sex and teenage pregnancy.
+But Madonna said she only meant to speak against abortions.